PizzaCheeser/backend/README.md

 ### How does it work
 TODO: how does it work

+### How to integrate with slack app:
+- Go to your slack app website in: `https://api.slack.com/apps/`
+- Add slash command
+- Create new command i.e `/pizza`
+- Set up a correct request URL (should be ended ) - you can use ngrok.io to expose the port 5000 then copy forwarding URL and add `/slack/get-pizzas` at the end

 ### TODO in the future:
  - GET all_ingredients should sort ingredients via location